Women's Trade Union League (UK): History

 The league's principal founder was Emma Paterson.
 A member of the Working Men's Club and Institute Union, she persuaded many of that organisation's patrons to serve in the same role for the new league.
 In 1872, she became secretary of the Society for the Promotion of Women's Suffrage Association, and although she was soon dismissed, these two roles gave her a keen interest in women's trade unionism.
 She visited the United States in 1873, and there studied the Women's Typographical Society and Female Umbrella Makers' Union.
 On her return to England, she wrote and article for Labour News, calling for an association of women trade unionists.

 In July 1874, a conference was called to discuss Paterson's proposal.
 Chaired by Hodgson Pratt, it agreed to establish the "Women's Protective and Provident League", not as a trade union federation, but as an organisation which promoted women's trade unionism.
 Initially, it had four objects: protecting wages and conditions of workers, providing benefits for sick and unemployed workers, serving as an employment bureau, and promoting arbitration in the case of disputes between workers and employers.
 An executive committee was also elected.
 Paterson still wanted to form a trade union for women, and this occurred later in the year, when she set up the National Association of Working Women.

-The WPPL facilitated the creation of several women's unions, including the Society of Women Employed in Bookbinding, the Society of London Sewing Machinists, the Society of Upholsteresses, the Dewsbury, Batley and Surrounding District Heavy Woollen Weavers' Association, Leeds Spinners' Womens Association and the Benefit Society for Glasgow Working Women.
+The WPPL facilitated the creation of several women's unions, including the Society of Women Employed in Bookbinding, the Society of London Sewing Machinists, the Society of Upholsteresses, the Dewsbury, Batley and Surrounding District Heavy Woollen Weavers' Association, Leeds Spinners' Women's Association and the Benefit Society for Glasgow Working Women.
+The Dewsbury, Batley and Surrounding District Heavy Woollen Weavers' Association was led by Ann Ellis and when the league offered help for their weaver's strike in 1875, Ellis decided that they would be self-reliant.
 Many soon collapsed, but the bookbinders thrived, and the upholsteresses survived, bringing Jeannette Wilkinson into the organisation.
 The league also established the Women's Halfpenny Bank in 1879, providing loans to members, in addition to a reading room, library and employment register, a swimming club and trips to Epping Forest.